rentry/rentry.github.io/_posts/2022-03-28-swiss-rucks.md

 ![Leather rucksack strap with date stamp of 1983]({{ '/assets/images/2022-ruck-2-2.jpg' | relative_url }})

-These packs are among the finest crafted pieces of gear ever made, and I'm thankful I had an early introduction to military surplus.
+These packs are among the finest crafted pieces of gear ever made, and I'm thankful I was able to find them in dusty corners of surplus stores many years ago.